Dick Cheney

 Richard Bruce Cheney (Note: /ˈtʃeɪni/ CHAY-nee; in his early life, Cheney pronounced his surname as /ˈtʃiːni/ CHEE-nee, the pronunciation used by his family.
-After moving east he adopted the pronunciation /ˈtʃeɪni/ CHAY-nee favored by the media and public-at-large.)
-(January 30, 1941 – November 3, 2025) was an American politician and businessman who served as the 46th vice president of the United States from 2001 to 2009 under President George W. Bush.
-His tenure is often called the most powerful vice presidency in American history, with many pundits and historians even arguing that he was the first vice president to be more powerful than the president he served under.
-A member of the Republican Party, Cheney previously served as White House chief of staff for President Gerald Ford, the U.S. representative for Wyoming's at-large congressional district from 1979 to 1989, and as the 17th United States secretary of defense in the administration of President George H. W. Bush.
-He was also considered by many to be the architect of the Iraq War.
+After moving east, he adopted the pronunciation /ˈtʃeɪni/ CHAY-nee which was favored by the media and public-at-large.)
+(January 30, 1941 – November 3, 2025) was an American politician and businessman who served as the 46th vice president of the United States under President George W. Bush from 2001 to 2009.
+Considered the main architect of the Iraq War, Cheney has been called the most powerful vice president in American history.

 Born and raised in Lincoln, Nebraska, Cheney later lived in Casper, Wyoming.
 He attended Yale University before earning a Bachelor of Arts and Master of Arts in political science from the University of Wyoming.
 He began his political career as an intern for Congressman William A. Steiger, eventually working his way into the White House during the Nixon and Ford administrations.
 He served as White House chief of staff from 1975 to 1977.
-In 1978, he was elected to the U.S. House of Representatives, and represented Wyoming's at-large congressional district from 1979 to 1989, briefly serving as House minority whip in 1989.
-He was appointed Secretary of Defense during the presidency of George H. W. Bush, and held the position for most of Bush's term from 1989 to 1993.
+In 1978, he was elected to the U.S. House of Representatives and represented Wyoming's at-large congressional district from 1979 to 1989, briefly serving as House minority whip in 1989.
+He was appointed Secretary of Defense during the presidency of George H. W. Bush and held the position for most of Bush's term from 1989 to 1993.
 As secretary, he oversaw Operation Just Cause in 1989 and Operation Desert Storm in 1991.
 While out of office during the Clinton administration, he was the chairman and CEO of Halliburton from 1995 to 2000; he received a $33.7 million severance package.